wolfhece.PyVertex

 Set a Scipy KDTree structure based on a copy of the vertices

-find_nearest(xy: numpy.ndarray, nb: int = 1)[source]
+find_nearest(xyz: numpy.ndarray | list, nb: int = 1)[source]

-Find nearest neighbors from Scipy KDTree structure based on a copy of the vertices
+Find nearest neighbors from Scipy KDTree structure based on a copy of the vertices.

 Fill-in from nparray – shape (n,3)